DocuWriter-ai/mcp-client/README.md

 Install the MCP client AND AI assistant rules in one command from your project folder:

+> **💡 Pro tip**: Run this command from your project's root directory to install the rules in the correct location.

 ```bash
 # Navigate to your project directory first
 cd /path/to/your/project